chlodowling/J124-Final-Dowling/README.md

-# An Analysis of Organ Transplants in Hawaii by Racial/Ethnic Group
+# An Analysis of Organ Transplants in Hawaii by Racial and Ethnic Groups
 ### By Chloe Dowling
-description
 Accessibility of organ transplants?

 ## Story Summary